Shaping Up

 Shaping Up is an American sitcom created by writer-producers Sam Simon and Ken Estin, which ran for five weeks on ABC from March 20 until April 17, 1984.

 Synopsis

 A spring replacement in 1984, Shaping Up, originally titled Welcome to the Club, was given the 9:00 Tuesday slot following Three's Company.
 Leslie Nielsen played Buddy Fox, curmudgeonly owner of the Buddy Fox Health Club.
 Michael Fontaine played Ben, the club's manager who was like a son to Buddy and served as the show's voice of sanity.
 Other cast members included Jennifer Tilly, Shawn Weatherly and Jake Steinfeld of Body by Jake fame.

-Five episodes were broadcast.
+Five episodes were broadcast before the cancellation, leaving one unaired.
 The role of Ben was first played by Tim Robbins, whom the network replaced with Fontaine.